 A comet from deep space passes through Earth’s atmosphere while everyone — not just Eddie Murphy — wanted Michael Jackson’s red leather jacket.
 Bright red dust from the comet pollutes the atmosphere, vaporizing people who were directly exposed while turning those with little exposure into cognizant talking mutants (er, I mean, zombies), and probably inspiring the survivors to start neon fashion that came soon after.

-Refreshingly, this film is devoid of nudity &/or depicting sex; in place of that the under-age sister character is viewed twice in undergarments, which when you think about it feels pervy.
-Still, the romantic relationship in Hard Rock Zombies is more disturbing.
+… Night of the Comet is devoid of nudity &/or depicting sex.
+In place of that the under-age sister-character is viewed twice in undergarments, which when you think about it feels pervy.
+Still, the romantic relationship in Hard Rock Zombies is WAY more disturbing.